KRtkovo-eu-AI/BeamNG_Fuel_Economy_mod/README.md

 ## Fuel price configuration

 To enable fuel cost calculations, edit `krtektm_FuelEconomy.zip/ui/modules/apps/okFuelEconomy/fuelPrice.json` and set the `liquidFuelPrice` and `electricityPrice` values to the prices of fuel per volume unit you use and optionally set the `currency` label (e.g. `$`, `€`).
 The controller loads these values at runtime and computes average cost per distance, trip average cost per distance, total fuel cost and trip total fuel cost when the relevant fields are enabled in settings.
+Trip costs accumulate only while their respective unit mode is active: liquid costs grow when using metric or imperial units, whereas electric costs grow when using the electric unit mode.
 If the file is missing, the widget falls back to a price of `0` and a currency label of `money` so the calculator still operates.

 ## Tests